cleppo/example.com-web-demo/roles/common/README.md

 Requirements
 ------------

-No pre-reqs for this role since it is the basic setup for all hosts -- essentially STEP TWO after the ec2-provisioning step.
+No pre-reqs for this role since it is the basic setup for all hosts -- essentially this is STEP TWO after the ec2-provisioning step in the playbook I've constructed.

 Role Variables
 --------------